c4ffein/realworld-django-ninja/README.md

 ### Should I create an issue?
 Seriously, yes, for anything that crosses your mind.
 This is early-stage, I'll consider any opinion.

 ## Improvements / still TODO
 *I'm not creating specific issues for those as I just hope to finish all that soon enough (I wish), but you may do it if you want:*
-- Better explain what has been done
-  - Explain why https://github.com/gothinkster/realworld/blob/main/api/openapi.yml error management hasn't been followed
-    - including 404 for everything
-    - including error messages
-  - Explain why many tests have been added after and not before the migration
-- Explain a bit commit history, which ones are good to see a simple migration, before some of the whole lint + full modifications
 - Real checks with frontend apps, probably picking one of those for a demo
 - Maybe include a frontend as a git submodule to run fully e2e tests
 - Better debug env variable and settings in general